DamienPup/TwitchChat-To-Do-List/README.md

 ## Install Instructions

 > [!IMPORTANT]
 > The following files contain your settings.
-If updating from a previous version, you may not want to update these files.
+If updating from a previous version, do *not* replace these files unless they have been updated.
+If they have been updated, **migrate you settings to the new versions**.
-> However, if they have changed since you lasted updated them: Make a backup, and migrate to the new files by copying your settings over.
-> YOU WILL HAVE ISSUES IF YOU DO NOT UPDATE THE FILES.
+> You **will** have issues if you do not keep these updated.
 >
 > Last update to `settings.js`: Commit 7a498a6c1f8dd3c58719aa030246a33e6a1275bb on Feb 28th, 2024.
 >
-> Last update to `style_settings.css`: Commit 8093f8e52c7d6c3af4e70d975cdb5431db52fac3 on Nov 3rd, 2023.
+> Last update to `style_settings.css`: Commit fcf92313124f95b5665c72a2b04e0d55c1b5225f on Mar 16th, 2024.
 >
 > Last update to `auth.js`: Commit b807cf384b231e0700130d6f0da875f5604d956b on Oct 18, 2023.
 >
-> There should be no reason to update `CLIENT_ID.txt`.
+> `CLIENT_ID.txt` does not need updates.

 1. Login to the Twitch Dev Console (https://dev.twitch.tv/console/apps) with your main or dedicated bot account.
 2. Create an app.